tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

     </div>

 Although it is more rare to first create repos on a host like GitHub or GitLab, this certainly comes up from time to time.
-All the major providers now support configuration of the initial branch name and, in the absence of user or organization preferences, all default to `main`.
+All the major providers now support configuration of the initial branch name and, in the absence of a user or organization preference, all default to `main`.

 ## Acknowledgements